Implementation for Espressif ESP32 MCUs. More...

 ESP32 is an SoC and has a lot of peripherals that are not all supported by the RIOT port.
 This section describs the supported peripherals and how they have to be configured.

-ESP32 has 34 GPIO pins, where only a subset can be used as output, as ADC channel, as DAC channel and in deep sleep mode.
+ESP32 has 34 GPIO pins, where only a subset can be used as output, as ADC channel, as DAC channel and as GPIOs in deep-sleep mode, the so-called RTC GPIOs.
 Some of them are used by special SoC components, e.g., as touch sensors.
 The following table gives a short overview.

 |GPIO0||In/Out||yes||yes||Touch sensor||Bootstrapping, pulled up|